Mounika141/test-case/README.md

 # test-case
-* In Question 1 I used Python
+* In Question 1 int to base I used Python